shreeyasharma1804/notes/kubernetes/Pod.md

 #### startupProbe

-The kubelet executes the command httpGet after initialDelaySeconds every periodSeconds, waits for the response of the command for timeoutSeconds before timing out and tolerates failureThreshold number of failures.
-This provides a slow pod some time to start.
+- The kubelet executes the command httpGet after initialDelaySeconds every periodSeconds, waits for the response of the command for timeoutSeconds before timing out and tolerates failureThreshold number of failures.
+- After failureThreshold is reached, the container is restarted.
+- This probe does not mark the pod as Ready
+- Failures should reflect a pod startup problem.
+- This provides a slow pod some time to start.
 After the threshold exceeds, the container is restarted

 #### livenessProbe

+- Starts after startupProbe succeeds
-Starts after startupProbe, similar to it and also restarts the container incase of failure
+- Similar mechanism, also restarts the container in-case of failures
+- Since the probe reflects of the container is alive, any failures should suggest problems related to the same

 #### readinessProbe

-Decides if the point is included in the service endpoint
+- Decides if the pod is included in the service endpoints
+- This probe marks the pod as Ready
+- No restarts in case of failures, only the pod is removed from the service discovery

 ### Static pods